Hand Crafts

 RICKY HUMMELINK MEMORIAL AWARD

-1. Community/Organization Display i.e. Clubs – Church, Women’s Institute, Nursery School, 4-H, Scouting Group, Library Group.
-Maximum 3’ wide.
-Theme relates to your group. $20 Awarded to each worthy entry.
+1. GROUP ORGANIZATIONS DISPLAYS – $20 Awarded to each worthy entry i.e. Clubs – Church, Women’s Institute, Nursery School, 4-H, Scouting Group, Library Group.
+Maximum 4’ wide.
+Theme: “CANADIAN MADE!“

 How to Enter a Competition